Earthsong Explorers Forest School in Hickory, NC

 Harrison is thrilled to bring his passion for learning and the outdoors to Earthsong Explorers.
 When he’s not adventuring with our students, you'll likely find him exploring the natural beauty of Western North Carolina.

-Registration is now open for the 2025–2026 school year!
-Registration will remain open throughout the year, provided there are spaces available.
+Applications are now open for the 2026–2027 school year!
+Enrollment will remain open throughout the year, provided there are spaces available.

 We can’t wait to welcome you to the forest!

-At this time, Earthsong Explorers is a part-time, nature-based enrichment program designed to compliment your homeschool program.
-Parents are responsible for ensuring compliance with North Carolina state education laws.
+We also offer a part-time, nature-based enrichment program designed to compliment your homeschool program.

 Yes, we believe children benefit from being in nature year-round and learn resilience and adaptability through varied weather experiences.
 We ask that parents dress their children appropriately and pack a change of clothes in case of water play, mud, rain, or snow.